cr-crme/vr_in_rehab/common/README.md

 # common

-This is all the common ressources for the website and decide_vr projects
+This is all the common resources for the website and decide_vr projects